docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Working With Keyframes
 ================================================================================

 Keyframes make After Effects what it is.
-AEGPs (and...ssshh, don’t tell anyone...effects) can use this suite to add, manipulate and remove keyframes from any keyframe-able stream.
+AEGPs (and...ssshh, don't tell anyone...effects) can use this suite to add, manipulate and remove keyframes from any keyframe-able stream.

 AEGP_KeyframeSuite3
 ********************************************************************************